philschmid/huggingface-mongodb-example/README.md

 ![database overview](images/01_database.png)

-After that we need to click on "Add My Own Data" and can then define our database name and collection name, e.g.
+After that, we need to click on "Add My Own Data" and can then define our database name and collection name, e.g.

 Database name: `HuggingFace`
 Collection name: `SupportTickets`

 To create the database and collection click "Create".